nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanobiological:** Pertaining to the intersection of nanotechnology and biological applications.

-### Expanded Definition and Usage\nBio-nanocapsules are revolutionizing the way therapies are delivered and diseases are diagnosed.
+### Expanded Definition and Usage:
+Bio-nanocapsules are revolutionizing the way therapies are delivered and diseases are diagnosed.
 By mimicking natural cellular interactions, these capsules can effectively evade the immune system, selectively targeting diseased cells while sparing healthy ones.
 This high level of specificity is particularly beneficial in cancer treatment, where the aim is to directly treat tumor cells without affecting surrounding healthy tissue.
 Additionally, in the field of genetics, bio-nanocapsules offer a promising method for gene therapy, enabling safe and targeted delivery of genetic material to correct or modify cellular functions.